 Bike is not bad only if you have some recovery session (within first 18 hours after hard session or game – the best window for “blood cleaning”, the best immediately after game/session).
 Recovery means ALSO fast twitch muscle fibers recovery (predominantly used in game) by using them THE DAY AFTER game.
 Fast twitch muscle fibers recovery (faster CONCENTRIC moves) is the most important thing we need to pay attention on when it comes to recovery day in team sports – the first thing we need to recover after “blood cleaning” of waste (I am reading more and more that cold/ice baths/popular immersion are not as effective as people thought – hot-cold makes more sense as well as some another things; for more info check Gabe Mirkin’s website, his explanation really makes sense – otherwise, he has invented the famous RICE protocol and rejected it recently as a wrong one).
 “Being consistent with rest is as important as being consistent with training.
 One can’t thrive without the other.” – Eric Cressey.
 Recovery protocol on bike is perfect (but boring and not practical from the whole team standpoint) for that because there is NO eccentric muscle contractions (like going up stairs, sled work…) – good to prevent muscle soreness and injury risk because an athlete and his/her muscles are really exhausted (classic “eccentric” sports are horse-riding and skiing for example)!
 In any case, you could damage whole posture by riding a bike too much – because players don’t know the proper technique and bike setting up.
 Many trainers don’t realize that sometimes problem lays somewhere else – short hamstrings are not the cause of hams injury very often.
 A lot of players have APT (anterior pelvic tilt – we know what to strengthen and what to stretch in this case) and that is the real cause very often (APT = TIGHT hamstrings).
 In APT position, hams are too long – not short (if we know where hams are attached on pelvis).
 Because they are too long, they become tight and you can pull it by shooting the ball or reaching forward with straight or almost straight knee because hams become even longer on that way and injury risk is higher consequently (and, of course, it make sense that in APT position switching from ecc. to conc. muscle contraction is more risky if forces are high – and they are high very often).
 If any player shorten hams by riding bike often (I don’t think it’s even possible because if you deeply analyze working joints/muscles there is no any sense to think that), the problem is not bike but poor training for sure – there is nothing which should “prevent” this (not enough of hip mobility/dynamic flexibility drills during warm up, stretching, relaxation techniques, controlled and safe “full” ROM exercises…).
 APT can cause the problem with hams also by overloading hams during repeated hips extensions!
 Why?
 Because GLUTES are not firing fast or they are “inactive” enough to support hams – they should be the prime hip extensors!
 Hams become overloaded, tired and injury risk increases over time…

 But think about the following when you are dealing with APT: “If we simply stretch the muscle that is tight, without reeducating the muscle that is weak, there will be no long term change for that muscle.
 There is a reason why muscle was tight in the first place.” – Dan John.
-Think about strengthening proper muscles and stretching (less) proper muscles with proper exercises and positions/motor control at first place (glutes, abs… + stretching hip flexors).
+Think about strengthening proper muscles and stretching (less) proper muscles with proper exercises and positions/motor control at first place (glutes, abs… + stretching hip flexors in some cases).
 Believe me, it will pay off not only when it comes to tight hams!